-With a degree in Sociology & concentrations in English & Religion, Jaynie has a keen interest in politics, social norms & mental health.
+With a degree in Sociology and concentrations in English and Religion, Jaynie is interested in politics, social norms and mental health.

 History's Most Dangerous Leaders